Kayaks Suitable For Big, Heavy and Tall Guys Reviewed

 Large Cockpit Size

-The size of the cockpit will be important if you’re tall, whether it’s a sit-inside or a sit-on-top.
-While sit-on-tops can offer you a more open deck, you will still need to keep in mind the space you’ll have for your legs.
+The size of the cockpit will be important if you’re tall, whether it’s sit-in kayaks or sit-on.
+While sit-on kayaks can offer you a more open deck, you will still need to keep in mind the space you’ll have for your legs, which is pretty vital for a larger person.

-With a sit-inside you may want to opt for a larger style cockpit, which can make it easier for you to get in and out.
-The length inside of the cockpit will also be particularly important, so that you have enough room for your legs to be in a comfortable position for the duration of your paddling trip.
+With sit-in kayaks you may want to opt for a larger style cockpit, which can make it easier for you to get in and out.
+The length inside of the cockpit will also be particularly important for big guys, so that you have room for your legs to sit comfortably for the duration of your paddling trip.

 When you’re tall, your center of gravity will tend to be higher, which can make you feel less stable if you’re sitting in a kayak.
 But in order to feel more stable, it can be a good idea to look for a kayak with a lower deck or deeper seating area.

-This can mean you’re sitting lower in the yak which can therefore give you a lower center of gravity, making you feel less likely to tip over.
+This can mean you’re sitting lower in the yak which can therefore give you a lower center of gravity, making you feel less likely to tip over, which can be even more beneficial if you're a tall person.

 There are various kayaks out there that are designed for maximum stability and can allow you to stand up, for fishing or simply to stretch your legs.
-These can often be ideal for taller paddlers because of the added stability they can have even when a person is standing.
+These can often be ideal for taller paddlers because of the extra stability they can have even when a person is standing.
+However, even the best kayaks for big guys will not always be stable enough to stand up in, especially if you're a heavy person.

-Whether it’s storage capacity or weight capacity, these will both be important features to look out for when you’re choosing a kayak.
+Whether it’s storage capacity or weight capacity, these will both be important features to look out for when you’re choosing either recreational or fishing kayaks for big guys.

-If you’re looking for a vessel that you can load up with gear for a few nights away then you will want to opt for a craft that has enough space for both you and your gear, without your gear taking up any valuable leg space.
+If you've just started kayaking and you’re looking for a vessel that you can load up with gear for a few nights away then you will want to opt for a craft that has enough space for both you and your gear, without your gear taking up any valuable leg space.
+So, as most big and tall folk will know, remember to think about your leg length and the size of your lower body before you make any decisions.

 Weight capacity will also be something to keep in mind.
 Keep in mind your own weight and the general weight of the gear you might be wanting to take with you.

-If you’re planning to spend any length of time on the water, being comfortable will play a big part in your overall enjoyment.
-Think about it, you’ll probably be sitting down for a significant period of time so the type of seat you opt for should be an important feature.
+If you’re planning to spend any length of time on the water, being comfortable will play a big part in your overall enjoyment, especially if you're big and tall.
+Think about it, you’ll probably be sitting down for long periods of time so the type of seat you opt for should be an important feature - remember, you're not paddle boarding.

 I’m Big, Any Kayak Features I Should Look Out For?

-Being a big guy, you may be put off by the thought of getting in a compact craft like a kayak.
-But despite their often small appearance there are many yaks out there that have a high weight capacity.
+Being a big guy or a large person, you may be put off by the thought of getting in a compact craft like a kayak.
+But despite their often small appearance there are many yaks out there that have a high weight capacity and can be great for big and tall guys or a larger person.
 Don't confuse capacity with actual weight!

-Fat or thin, the weight capacity of your yak can be important, especially if you will be taking along extra gear, such as camping equipment or fishing gear.
-So keep in mind your own weight plus the extra weight of your gear.
+Fat or thin, the capacity or weight limit of your yak can be important, especially if you will be taking along lots of gear, such as camping equipment or fishing gear.
+The capacity is how much weight the kayak can hold in total - separate from the weight of the kayak.
+So keep in mind your own weight plus the extra weight of your gear when considering any of the best kayaks for big guys.

-Look for a vessel with a high weight capacity and try to opt for one that’s above your weight and the weight of your gear combined.
-The closer you go to the maximum weight capacity of your yak, the lower the yak will sit in the water and, likely, the slower it will be.
-The stability of the craft will also be affected.
+Look for high weight capacity kayaks and try to opt for one that’s above your weight and the weight of your gear combined.
+The closer you go to the maximum capacity of your yak, the lower the yak will sit in the water and, likely, the slower it will be.
+The stability of the craft will also be affected if you're a bigger person and close to the weight limit.
+The more weight you load in, the more performance will be affected.

 Video: Kayak Weight Limits